keymetrics/doc-pm2/en/enterprise/guides/webchecks.md

 ![Alerts](https://raw.githubusercontent.com/keymetrics/branding/master/screenshots/enterprise/webchecks/config_alerts.png)

-When checking your endpoint, our system will produce few metrics on which you can add alert on, here a list :
+When checking your endpoint, our system will produce few metrics on which you can add alert on, here a list:

 **Note:** The `state` metric is the one thats representing the webcheck, if it's at 0, the webcheck failed, otherwise it's up.